K-Society/KSociety.SharpCubeProgrammer/README.md

 ## Get Packages

 You can get KSociety.SharpCubeProgrammer by [grabbing the latest NuGet package](https://www.nuget.org/packages/KSociety.SharpCubeProgrammer/).
+> [!IMPORTANT]
-You need to use _PackageReference_, otherwise some contents will not be copied to the output folder and consequently it will not work.
+> You need to use _PackageReference_, otherwise some contents will not be copied to the output folder and consequently it will not work.

 ## Currently supported features